jxxcarlson/counter-review-test/README.md

 The app is at https://elm-magic-test.lamdera.app/, It was built by applying rules from [jxxcarlson/elm-review-codeinstaller](https://package.elm-lang.org/packages/jxxcarlson/elm-review-codeinstaller/latest/) to a bare-bones Lamdera counter app.
 This package is joint work with Matteus Leite.
-The review rules that install authentication are in review/src/ReviewConfig.elm`.
-They rely on
+The review rules that install authentication are in `review/src/ReviewConfig.elm`.
+They rely on code and ideas from Martin Stewart, Ambue, and Mario Rogic:

 - Code written by Martin Stewart for Ambue and used by permission of Ambue.
 We thank them!
 See `vendor/elm-email` and `vendor/magic-link`.
 - Code written by Mario Rogic.
 See `vendor/lamdera-auth`.